GoldenQubicle/BAT4Blender/README.md

 6. the Add-on is now installed and available in the output context menu.
 7. disable / enable the Add-on to delete sun and camera objects

+Notes
-Note: the render path is currently not set.
-In addition, disabling / enabling the Add-on only reloads code from `__init__.py` Put another way, changes made to `BAT4Blender.py` will only take effect after a full restart of Blender.
+- the render path is currently not set and consequently rendering the camera views will fail.
+- disabling / enabling the Add-on only reloads code from `__init__.py`
+  - changes made to `BAT4Blender.py` will only take effect after a full restart of Blender.